 - Seeking medical attention.
 Health care facilities such as urgent cares and pharmacies will remain open.
 However, if you think you have COVID-19, call a medical professional before visiting in-person.
 Many insurance companies have also expanded telehealth options so you can speak to a doctor without leaving your home.

 - Gathering supplies or getting fuel.
 Grocery stores and gas stations will remain open.
 You should limit the amount of times you go to the store, but that doesn't mean you need to hoard food or supplies.
 The food supply chain will remain operational, so there will not be a food shortage.
+You should also limit the number of household members who leave the home for any errands.

 - Going for a walk.
 "Stay home" doesn't have to mean "stay inside."
 You can still walk a pet, go for a run, or play in your yard.
 But remember to maintain six feet of distance between you and anyone else you encounter.
 Avoid touching things like playground equipment or drinking fountains, and thoroughly wash your hands when you come inside.